Ceterai/Ceterai.github.io/MyEnternia/Wiki/ScoutProtector/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Extra Emergency

+An improved set of emergency tools.
+Now includes a flashlight.
+Press - the discharge now dissipates 4x longer.
+Hold - 2x Emergencer Signals, now also charges 30% faster.
+All enhanced capabilities are partially achieved due to the slightly increased size of the tool, allowing for more energy cell elements and receptors.

 ## Sources

 Can be bought from merchants: